garffff-bot/garffff-bot.github.io/content/Infrastructure/Passwords/Pass the Ticket - Windows.md

 ### Pass the Ticket

-With the Kerberos tickets collected, we can now perform Pass the Ticket, and moe laterally within the enviroment.
+With the Kerberos tickets collected, we can now perform Pass the Ticket, and moe laterally within the environment.